 \subsection{\ourshortname on Synthetic Associative Recall Tasks}

-We first assess the capability of our models to recall information on the multi-Query Associative Recall (MQAR) task, a synthetic task introduced by Arora et al.~\cite{arora2023zoology}.
+We first assess the capability of our models to recall information on the multi-Query Associative Recall (MQAR) task ~\cite{arora2023zoology}.
 This task presents the model with a sequence of key-value pairs to memorize, followed by a sequence of queries.
 For each query, the model must retrieve the corresponding key from memory and accurately recall its associated value.
 Attention based layers perform the best in this task, while SSM-based memory layers are known to struggle as their memory fades away as the context length grows.